adekwal/praca_inzynierska_holografia_ResNet/README.md

 ## Instalation

 To install and run the project, follow these steps:
-1. Install PyCharm – Download and install PyCharm, one of the best editors for Python projects.
-You can download it from the official site: [PyCharm Download](https://www.jetbrains.com/pycharm/download/)
+1. Install PyCharm – download and install PyCharm, you can download it from the official site: [PyCharm Download](https://www.jetbrains.com/pycharm/download/)
-2. Copy the files from this repository – Download or clone the repository to your device.
-Then, copy the files into 3 different directories corresponding to the three programs in the project:
+2. Copy the files from this repository – download or clone the repository to your device, then copy the files into 3 different directories corresponding to the three programs in the project:
 - program 1: Training Data Generator
 - program 2: CNN ResNet
 - program 3: Phase Reconstruction Methods